HOW TO CREATE A FAKE ENTRYWAY OR FOYER

 People love built-ins.
 Whether they’re beside the fireplace or in an entryway, built-ins are super desirable in the home-buying world.
 If you have the skills to build, you’ll add visual value to your home, which usually relates to ‘actual’ value when it comes time to sell.
 Buyers won’t need to figure out where the heck to put their shoes and coats – you’ll show them where they go (not on the back of the couch or outside the front door).

-One of my FAVOURITE pieces from Ikea (other than the Raskog trolley) is the Kallax bookshelf – formerly known as Expedit.
-Coming in a variety of sizes and finishes, this piece is not just affordable, it’s also HUGELY versatile.
+One of my FAVOURITE pieces from Ikea (besides the Raskog trolley) is the Kallax bookshelf.
+Coming in various sizes and finishes, this piece is not just affordable; it’s also HUGELY versatile.
 Add doors, drawers, baskets, wheels, wine keg – pretty much anything you need to make your entryway more functional.

 You can see this idea and MORE in this link to the Apartment Therapy site.

 Legally, I’m not allowed to post other’s photos (good old copyright), but I LOVE to show the love to other bloggers, so please check out this built-in bookcase via Thrifty Decor Chick.
 Love it.
 And if you visit Thrifty Decor Chick, you’ll see how she did it from start to finish!
-Notice how it’s built-in so that it looks original to the home, rather than an after-thought.
+Notice how it’s built-in to look original to the home, rather than an afterthought.
 And while this project isn’t for the faint of heart, it also isn’t rocket science if you’re so inclined!

 I also highly recommend checking out what Growing Sound Roots did to separate their entryway from their living room – l wish I were half that handy…

 The most budget-friendly option of all!
 You can define your entryway simply by positioning your furniture in the right spot.
-Try placing a longer piece (couch/loveseat) so it creates a ‘faux’ wall (faux being the super snob way of saying fake).
+Try placing a longer piece (couch/loveseat) to create a ‘faux’ wall (faux being the super snob way of saying fake).
 This can help DEFINE the area between your living room and entryway with a visible barrier.
 You can then do any of the above ideas BEHIND the couch to add some storage and function!

 See what House Tweaking did to separate their entryway and living room with a cute lil bench and handy hooks – goes to show you don’t need much room to add function!